-Configure Failover using platform.conf or the registry.
+Configure Failover in the Windows registry.
 Referring to the table below and using the examples in Failover configuration example, configure the failover service.
 Ensure that the two machines have identical configurations apart from IP addresses where the local IP on one machine is the remote IP on the other, and vice versa.